Data. The champion of all left-brained people and the arch nemesis of all right.

-Alternatively, with the know-how granted by your data, you can begin to convert more of those uncontrolled risks into the controlled variety with proper strategising and forward-thinking.
+Or, with the know-how granted by your data, you can begin to convert more of those uncontrolled risks into the controlled variety with proper strategising and forward-thinking.

 They say that a goal without a plan is just a dream.
 Yes, it might be a bit Live, Laugh, Love, but the sentiment is applicable here: data provides the foundation of a robust risk management strategy.